SOFTS-Arabica coffee recovers but gains capped for now

 * ICE sugar speculators cut their net long position by 13,169 contracts to 97,930 in the week to Dec.
 7.

 * Dealers said sugar is beholden to sentiment in the wider financial markets and will continue to consolidate near term.
-They added, however, a move above 20 cents is more likely than a break below 19.50 given forecasts for tighter supplies.
+They added, however, that a move above 20 cents is more likely than a break below 19.50, given forecasts for tighter supplies.

 COCOA

-* Cocoa arrivals at ports in top grower Ivory Coast reached 824,000 tonnes by Dec.
-12 since the season start on Oct.
-1, exporters estimated, down 10.4% versus the same period last season.
+* Cocoa arrivals at ports in top grower Ivory Coast since the start of the season on Oct.
+1 had reached 824,000 tonnes by Dec.
+12, exporters estimated, down 10.4% from the same period last season.

-* World no. 2 cocoa producer Ghana's cocoa arrivals stood at 132,000 tonnes by Nov.
-25 since the season start on Oct.
-1, down 54.5% from the same period the previous season, official figures showed.
+* World No.2 producer Ghana's cocoa arrivals since the start of the season on Oct.
+1 reached 132,000 tonnes by Nov.
+25, down 54.5% from the same period the previous season, official figures showed.

 * ICE cocoa speculators trimmed their net short position by 368 contracts to 27,180 in the week to Dec.
 7.